pyrsmk/imagine/README.md

-imagine 0.1.0
+imagine 0.3.0
 =============

-Imagine is a tiny library which execute callbacks when the specified images have fully been loaded.
+Imagine is a tiny image (pre)loading library with promises.

 Install
 -------